-Actor and producer Sanjay Dutt diagnosed with Lung Cancer stage 3.
+Actor and producer Sanjay Dutt was diagnosed with Lung Cancer stage 3.
 The Bollywood superstar informed on his Twitter handle.

 Hi friends, I am taking a short break from work for some medical treatment.
-My family and friends are with me and I urge my well wishers not to worry or unnecessarily speculate.
+My family and friends are with me and I urge my well-wishers not to worry or unnecessarily speculate.
 With your love and good wishes, I will be back soon!

-He had already confirmed on 8th August 2020 that he has tested Corona negative.
-Film trade journalist Kamal Nahta tweeted, Not the new dreaded ‘C’ (coronavirus), it’s the other dreaded ‘C’ (cancer), that Sanjay Dutt has been diagnosed with.
+He had already confirmed on 8th August 2020 that he had tested Corona negative.
+Film trade journalist Kamal Nahta tweeted, Not the new dreaded 'C' (coronavirus), it's the other dreaded 'C' (cancer), that Sanjay Dutt has been diagnosed with.

-ZenOnco.io expresses sincere wishes for Mr. Dutt’s recovery.
-We send across good vibes and positive thoughts his way through this channel.
+ZenOnco.io expresses sincere wishes for Mr. Dutt's recovery.
+We send good vibes and positive thoughts his way through this channel.
 Sanjay Dutt has been a role model for so many lives.
-We understand that this might be a challenging time for the family, but Mr. Dutt is one of the strongest people that the country has known.
+We understand that this might be a challenging time for the family, but Mr Dutt is one of the strongest people that the country has known.
 ZenOnco.io prays for his speedy recuperation.

 We are here to accompany all Lung Cancer fighters, and all other cancer saviors, winners, and caregivers through their journey.

-Spreading Awareness on Lung Cancer
+Spreading Awareness of Lung Cancer

 Today, we have been able to identify that Sanjay Dutt is diagnosed with Lung Cancer.
 However, there could be so many of our brothers and sisters out there, who are unaware of their health condition.
 ZenOnco.io intends to spread more awareness on Lung cancer through this platform.